giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/nouns.lexc)</small>Adverbs
-The Lushootseed language adverbs

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adverbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adverbs.lexc)</small>Adpositions
-The Lushootseed language adpositions

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adpositions.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjective inflection
 The Lushootseed language adjectives are inflected in much the same way as nouns and verbs.